CowboyPilot/ETC5_NozzleMods/README.md

 2. Run `et-user` to configure your callsign
 3. Run `et-audio` to configure audio
 4. Run `et-radio` to select your radio
+5. Ensure VarAC Installer is downloaded into ~/Downloads if you want to install it (It must follow the naming convention "VarAC_Installer_V*.exe")

 ## Main Menu: nozzle-menu